 Chelsea beat Man City to delay Premier League title party

+Victory would have seen Pep Guardiola's men confirmed as English champions for the third time in four years but they must wait for their inevitable coronation.

-Raheem Sterling gave the home side the lead just before half-time at an empty Etihad Stadium but Hakim Ziyech levelled and Marcos Alonso bundled in the winner in the dying seconds.
+Raheem Sterling gave City the lead at the empty Etihad Stadium but Hakim Ziyech levelled and Marcos Alonso grabbed the winner in the dying seconds.

-City could be crowned champions before they play again.
-Second-placed Manchester United face three matches before Guardiola's men are next in action, against Newcastle on Friday.
+Sergio Aguero could have made his side's task much easier on the stroke of half-time but saw his casual Panenka spot-kick easily saved by Edouard Mendy, with Guardiola turning away in frustration.

-The point lifts Chelsea into third spot, six clear of fifth-placed West Ham with just three games to go.
+The three points lift the Londoners into third spot, six clear of fifth-placed West Ham with just three games left for Thomas Tuchel's side.

+Elsewhere, Tottenham's 3-1 defeat to Leeds was a hammer blow in their attempt to finish in the top four while Liverpool hosted Southampton in the late match, still harbouring hopes that they can secure a Champions League spot.

+Guardiola was frustrated at the manner of his side's defeat -- just their fifth loss of the season -- but they have a huge 13-point lead over second-placed Manchester United

 Raheem Sterling was booked in the 12th minute after catching Timo Werner with his studs but the punishment could have been worse.

-City should have been 2-0 in first-half stoppage time but Aguero paid the price for attempting a Panenka penalty that was easily saved by Edouard Mendy, drawing the ire of Guardiola.

-Jesus won the spot-kick when he was bundled over by Billy Gilmour.
+City should have gone into the half-time break two goals in front after Jesus won a spot kick when he was bundled over by Billy Gilmour but Aguero squandered the chance.

 As the second half wore on the visitors started to establish a foothold and they equalised just after the hour when Rodri lost possession on the halfway line.